 National Cuddle Up Day falls on January 6 for a very important reason.
 Since January has some of the coldest temperatures of the year, it’s a great excuse to warm up by cuddling with those closest to you!
 Plus, if you’ve got a fireplace and cozy blankets, it’s even better.
 Did you know you can even pay someone to cuddle with you (in certain cities)?
 Find a partner and get ready to cuddle up this January!

-Researchers from the University of North Carolina discovered that 10 minutes of holding hands and 20 seconds of hugging (back-to-back) can reduce blood pressure and heart rate during stressful situations.
+University of North Carolina researchers discover that 10 minutes of holding hands and 20 seconds of hugging can reduce blood pressure and heart rate during stressful situations.

 How to Observe National Cuddle Up Day